School of Education

 Students interested in Elementary Education usually begin their academic careers in the School of Education with a "pre-professional" designation (Pre–Elementary Education or "PRE").
 Pre–Elementary Education students enroll in liberal studies, general education, and—depending on the program options of interest—minor area, special education, and mathematics courses during their freshman and sophomore years.
 Most begin taking education course work as sophomores or during their professional sequence.
 Students who do not begin on campus as Pre–Elementary Education students and who wish to transfer to that status can find a pre-professional application form at this link.

 Students generally apply to the professional program during their sophomore year and begin the four-semester professional sequence as juniors.

-Students generally apply for admission to the Elementary Education program during their sophomore year.
-Currently, minimum eligibility requirements include 40 credits earned by the end of the fall semester before application; a minimum 2.5 cumulative grade point average or minimum scores on the Pre-Professional Skills Test (PPST; also called Praxis I); completion of RP&SE 300 Individuals with Disabilities by the end of the summer before beginning the program for students interested in the MC–EA/Special Education option; and completed application materials submitted by February 1.
+Currently, minimum eligibility requirements include 40 credits earned by the end of the fall semester before application; a minimum 2.5 cumulative grade point average or minimum scores to meet the basic skills requirement; completion of RP&SE 300 Individuals with Disabilities by the end of the summer before beginning the program for students interested in the MC–EA/Special Education option; and completed application materials submitted by February 1.
 Admission is limited and competitive.

 The Elementary Education program faculty selects candidates based on a variety of criteria.
 In particular they seek individuals who can demonstrate academic competence, multicultural and interpersonal competence, and reflective competence.
 See the Undergraduate Catalog section Application and Admission: Elementary Education for more details.